Azure/azure-sdk-tools/tools/test-proxy/Azure.Sdk.Tools.TestProxy/README.md

 Before we begin a technical explanation, lets first discuss the general use of the test-proxy.

-1. User starts test-proxy, default url the proxy will be available on is `http://localhost:5000`
+1. User starts test-proxy, default url the proxy will be available on is `http://localhost:5000`.
 2. User initiates a POST to the proxy url `http://localhost:5000/Record/Start` with a body (which we will describe later) describing what we are recording.
 3. User sends requests through the test-proxy by modifying their actual test requests as described below.
 4. User initates a POST to the proxy url `http://localhost:5000/Record/Stop`.
 5. Repeat steps 2 through 4 as necessary for each test.

-There is a lot of detail omitted from the above process, but this is the general process.
+There is a lot of detail omitted from the above, but this is the general process.

 The test-proxy is really meant to be integrated with a test framework.
 One that allows steps 2 and 4 to be handled by `setup` and `teardown` of individual record/playback sessions as well as updating the test requests so that they flow to the test-proxy instead of their actual target.

-Please reference the clients under `sample-clients/` folder for examples of what the process of modifying the requests actually look like.
+Please reference the clients under `sample-clients/` folder for examples of what the process of modifying the requests actually looks like.

 ### Installation and initial run